lilt/lilt-node/docs/QAApi.md

 let trglang = "trglang_example"; // String | An ISO 639-1 language code.
 let opts = {
   'source': "source_example", // String | An optional source string.
-  'srclang': "srclang_example" // String | An ISO 639-1 language code.
+  'srclang': "srclang_example", // String | An ISO 639-1 language code.
+  'memoryId': 56 // Number | Any custom rules defined for this Memory will also be applied as part of the QA check.
 };
 apiInstance.qaCheck(target, trglang, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);